larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-Only moderation actions suspending participation privileges for longer than fourteen (14) days must be reported to the forum to which such an action applies, or at the request of the suspended person.
+Only moderation actions suspending participation privileges for longer than fourteen (14) days must be reported to the forum to which such an action applies, or in any event, at the request of the suspended person.
 If such an action applies to more than one forum, it should be communicated to the community in a manner decided by the IESG.